Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 // console.log(gravity), Uncaught ReferenceError: gravity is not defined

 for(let i = 0; i < 3; i++){
-  console.log(i) // 1, 2, 3
+  console.log(i) // 0, 1, 2
 }
 // console.log(i), Uncaught ReferenceError: i is not defined

 ```

-The scope *let* and *const* is the same.
+The scope *let* and *const* are the same.
 The difference is only reassigning.
-We can not change or reassign the value of const variable.
-I would strongly suggest you to use *let* and *const*, by using *let* and *const* you will writ clean code and avoid hard to debug mistakes.
-As a rule of thumb, you can use *let* for any value which change, *const* for any constant value, and for array, object, arrow function and function expression.
+We can not change or reassign the value of the `const` variable.
+I would strongly suggest you to use *let* and *const*, by using *let* and *const* you will write clean code and avoid hard to debug mistakes.
+As a rule of thumb, you can use *let* for any value which change, *const* for any constant value, and for an array, object, arrow function and function expression.

 ## 📔 Object